sealmove/atis-nlu/readme.md

 # Introduction
-This project uses ATIS, a well-known airplane ticket reservation system dataset.
-The goal is to extract information from human messages, represent it in a machine-readable format, and then build a system that uses this information.
+This project is a journaled hands-on implementation of an assistance software that can answer to a subset of questions found in ATIS, a well-known airplane ticket reservation system dataset.
+The goal is to answer to flight-related inquiry written in plain english.

 # Outline
 The project includes the following:
 - A collection of jupyter notebooks to demonstrate the techniques used for building the NLP pipelines
-- A jupyter notebooks which showcases how to cleanse data to adjust it to the application's needs
+- A jupyter notebook which showcases how to cleanse data to adjust it to the application's needs
-- An end-to-end NLU system to demonstrate a practical end result
+- An end-to-end NLU application to demonstrate a practical end result

 ## NLP Techniques
 The notebooks are split into the following 5 chapters: